For more information, please call 304.691.1262

 Cabell Huntington Hospital is an academic medical center that is closely affiliated with Marshall University's Joan C. Edwards School of Medicine's Department of Orthopedics.
 The Department of Orthopedics is staffed by highly skilled physicians and surgeons offering nationally recognized, award-winning services that treat illness and injury related to bones, joints, tendons, ligaments and the nerves they affect.
-Some common conditions treated by the Department of Orthopedics include:
+Commonly treated conditions include:

-The Department of Orthopedics now includes nine physicians with orthopedic specialties that include care for sports-related injuries; arthroscopic knee and shoulder surgery; reconstructive foot and ankle surgery; adult and pediatric spine surgery; cartilage injuries, hand surgery, orthopedic trauma care, orthopedic oncology, total and partial joint replacement and computer-assisted surgery for hip and knee replacement.
+The Department of Orthopedics includes physicians with orthopedic specialties that include sports-related injuries, arthroscopic knee and shoulder surgery; reconstructive foot and ankle surgery; pediatric spine surgery; cartilage injuries, hand surgery, orthopedic trauma care, orthopedic oncology, total and partial joint replacement and computer-assisted surgery for hip and knee replacement.

-Is an experienced surgeon who specializes in treating patients with hand and upper extremity injuries or ailments.
-Dr. Novotny earned his medical degree from the UCLA School of Medicine and completed his fellowship in hand and upper extremity at the Department of Orthopaedic Surgery at Baylor College of Medicine in Houston.
-He is board certified by the American Board of Orthopaedic Surgery.
+Dr. Novotny is an experienced surgeon who specializes in treating patients with hand and upper extremity injuries or ailments.
+He earned his medical degree from the UCLA School of Medicine and completed his fellowship in hand and upper extremity at the Department of Orthopedic Surgery at Baylor College of Medicine in Houston.
+He is certified by the American Board of Orthopedic Surgery.